-⚠ Warning: Temperature controllers must not be fitted to this water heater (872 series) if it is installed as an in-series gas booster with a solar water heater system because water at a temperature much higher than the controller setting can be delivered.
-If a solar water heater is installed to an existing water heater installation, then all controllers must be disconnected and removed.
+⚠ Warning: Temperature controllers must not be fitted to this water heater (862 series) if it is installed as an in-series gas booster with a solar water heater system is installed because water at a temperature much higher than the controller setting can be delivered.
+If a solar water heater has been installed to an existing water heater installation, then all controllers must be disconnected and removed.